 Time is important.
 Retain a stained glass artist/studio as soon as possible to allow full collaboration with the rest of the design team.
 By asking the right questions early, a smooth integration of the stained glass art into the architecture will be assured.
 Quickly identify locations where stained glass will be required, including future phases, and specify their windows to be “stained glass ready”.
 This includes spacing vertical mullions no more than 48 inches apart and detailing appropriate stops (sash) to receive the stained glass

 When a proactive approach is taken, stained glass can be fully utilized as an important contributor to the architectural whole.
 Whether stained glass is conceived of as an understated detail, or as a primary focal point, it can achieve its fullest potential when explored from the start while all options remain open.

 Thanks to the Stained Glass Association of America for information regarding building codes and stained glass safety.

-Jeff Smith was part of the groundbreaking stained glass program at Louisiana State University in Baton Rouge in the mid 1970’s and later studied with German stained glass designers Ludwig Schaffrath and Johannes Schreiter.
-Smith founded Architectural Stained Glass, Inc. in 1977.
-His critically acclaimed stained glass can be found from Alaska to Florida and from New Hampshire to Hawaii.
+Jeff Smith was part of the groundbreaking stained glass program at Louisiana State University in Baton Rouge in the mid 1970’s.
+He later studied with renowned German stained glass designers Ludwig Schaffrath and Johannes Schreiter.
+Smith then founded Architectural Stained Glass, Inc. His critically acclaimed stained glass can be found from Alaska to Florida and from New Hampshire to Hawaii.
 Past awards include AIA/IFRAA’s International Design Arts Award on four occasions and Corning Museum’s New Glass Review designation on two occasions.
-After 24 years in Dallas, Smith and his studio relocated in 2000 to the Davis Mountains of west Texas.
+After 24 years in Dallas, Smith and his studio relocated to the Davis Mountains of west Texas.
 For an overview of Smith’s work, please visit www.archstglassinc.com.